l-konov/magik-components/README.md

 # magik-components
-This is fork of Assembla magik-components repository https://app.assembla.com/spaces/magik-components/wiki
+This is fork of Assembla magik-components repository for GE Smallworld https://app.assembla.com/spaces/magik-components/wiki

 ## Welcome to the Magik Components library.